 Daria from the Discovery Nut

-QUICK TIP: Book your tours, rental cars, and transfers through my local contact
+QUICK TIP: Book your tours, rental cars, and transfers through my local contacts

-I’ve been working with Turismo Channel in Playa del Carmen for years and they are who I send all my family and friends to when they visit the Riviera Maya.
-I really can recommend them enough for tours, private airport transfers, and rental cars.
-Vanessa and Oliver are personal friends of mine and I have 100% faith that you will have a wonderful time with them.
+I’ve been working with Living Dreams Mexico for years and they are who I send all my family and friends to when they visit the Riviera Maya.
+I really can recommend them enough for private tours and experiences.
+They have solid 5* reviews on Trip Advisor and Google from almost 4000 reviewers!
+You can view all their tours here.

 Raw Love Beach Club

 As soon as you walk in, it’s like stepping into a bohemian dream.
-Think dream catchers, hanging plants, and comfy lounging areas all built with natural materials.
+Think dream catchers, hanging plants, and comfy lounging areas, all built with natural materials.
 It’s an Instagram haven, but beyond that, it’s genuinely a place where I felt like I could unwind.
 Perfect for a morning yoga session or meditation — and yes, being a yoga teacher, I couldn’t help but strike a few poses with the ocean as my backdrop.

 But it’s the food where Raw Love shines.
 The menu is entirely plant-based, focusing on raw foods, hence the name.
 From superfood smoothie bowls to vegan sushi rolls, the food is as delicious as it is nutritious.
 I personally can’t get enough of their raw chocolate avocado mousse.
 If you’ve been indulging in too much vacation food (as we sometimes do), this is the perfect place to get back on track.